wildskyf/blog.wildsky.cc/README.md

-# wi1d5ky.github.io
+# Wildsky's Wild Sky
-Using Middleman to build my new blog
+This will be my new blog.
+Current blog is at <https://wildsky.cc>

 ## How to start?